Find out what the website needs to fix first.

 Evidence and priority.

-What the analytics and Search Console data say about where buyers land, what they search to find the site, where they leak, and what queries the site is missing.
-Plus the prioritized 90-day order of operations and the routing decision: the studio, another team, or in-house.
+What analytics and Search Console show about where buyers land, what they search, where they drop off, and what queries the site is missing.
+The audit turns that evidence into a prioritized 90-day plan, with each item routed to Jardine Studio, another team, or in-house.

 A strategic diagnosis report.